 New York led the way in a record-setting first week of the National Football League season.
 More than 100 million geolocation checks were performed in the United States during the opening weekend of the NFL season, according to GeoComply.

-The state of New York, which launched its legal online sports betting market just prior to the Super Bowl earlier this year, led the way.
+The NY sports betting market led the way.
 Of the estimated 103.1 million geolocation checks done by sports bettors in the U.S. last weekend, 15.7 million (15.2%) were from New York.
 Last year during NFL Week 1, there were 60.1 million geolocation checks, GeoComply reported.

 The surge in activity, fueled by New York and other states that have added legal sports betting both online in the last 12 months, resulted in a 71.% increase in geolocation checks over the first weekend of the 2021-22 NFL season.
 The data includes all 15 games played from Thursday through Sunday evening.